FaizaIshfaq/Mini_PHP-Compiler/README.md

 separate file “token.txt”.
 It writes all the Identifiers in a separate file “Identifier.txt”.
-If the code is successfully parsed show the given message
+If the code is successfully parsed showing the given message
 “Code Compiled Successfully”
 If the code carries an error it displays the message